jose-a-sa/superradiance-code/README.md

     - [x] push (to remote repo)
     - [x] sync
     - [ ] checkout
+- Thesis
     - Chapters
         - [ ] some text on BHs
     - Appendices
         - [ ] some text on SWSHs
     - Complete bibliografy
         - [x] Add some references to test bib style
         - [ ] if time, learn how to create my own bib style (based on _apsrev4-1.bst_)

-# Contents
+# Thesus Contents

 ## Chapters
 1. Introduction